 Problem Description

-You are given two positive integers n and k.
-There are n children numbered from 0 to n - 1 standing in a queue in order from left to right.
-Initially, child 0 holds a ball and the direction of passing the ball is towards the right direction.
-After each second, the child holding the ball passes it to the child next to them.
-Once the ball reaches either end of the line, i.e. child 0 or child n - 1, the direction of passing is reversed.
-Return the number of the child who receives the ball after k seconds.
+You are given n children standing in a line numbered from 0 to n - 1.
+Initially, child 0 holds a ball and passes it to the right every second.
+When the ball reaches either end (child 0 or child n - 1), the direction is reversed.
+Given k seconds, determine the number of the child who has the ball at the end.

 Key Insights